leogiraldimg/az900-exam-preparation/README.md

 - **Resources**: instances of services that you create, like VMs, storage or SQL databases
 - **Resource groups**: resources are combined into resource groups, which act as a logical container into which Azure resources like web apps, databases and storage accounts are deployed and managed
 - **Subscriptions**: groups together user accounts and the resources that have been created by those user accounts.
 For each subscription, there is limits or quotas on the amount of resources that you can create and use.
 Organizations can use subscriptions to manage costs and the resources that are created by users, teams and projects
+  - Billing occurs at the subscription level
+    - Examples:
+      - You should create 3 subscriptions when your company has three departments that must each receive an Azure bill
+      - You should create 2 subscriptions when your company has two physical locations that must each receive a separate bill
+      - You should create 2 subscription when your company has two divisions that must share one Azure bill
 - **Management groups**: help manage access, policy and compliance for multiple subscriptions.
 All subscriptions in a management group automatically inherit the conditions applied to the management group

 #### Azure regions, availability zones, and region pairs